hmcts/fpl-ccd-configuration/README.md

 DISABLE_SECURITY=true yarn test
 ```

-To run a selected E2E test
+To run a selected E2E test use the Feature or Scenario name

 ```$bash
-SHOW_BROWSER_WINDOW=true yarn test -g "Case administration after submission"
+SHOW_BROWSER_WINDOW=true yarn test -g "Gatekeeper adds allocated judge"
 ```

 ### Creating sample case via E2E tests

-E2E tests can be used to create sample case with mandatory sections only.
-To do so please run the following command:
+E2E tests can be used to create a sample case.
+To do so you can run the following command:

 ```$bash
-PARALLEL_CHUNKS=1 yarn test --grep '@create-case-with-mandatory-sections-only'
+PARALLEL_CHUNKS=1 yarn test --grep 'Create EPO order'
 ```
-Note: Case number will be printed to the console while tests run e.g. `Application draft #1571-7550-7484-8512 has been created`.
+Note: Case number will be printed to the console while tests run e.g. `Case #1571-7550-7484-8512 has been created`.

 ### Running E2E against remote environment
 ```$bash